 Start with a clean, powerful prenatal vitamin such as MegaFoods Baby & Me™ or Vitamin Code RAW Prenatal.
 It’s important to choose supplements during pregnancy that support prenatal health at the foundational level.

-We’ve put our heads together to create a powerful prenatal probiotic specifically formulated for expectant and nursing mothers.
-It’s called PRO-Moms and it’s made with 8 unique strains hand-picked for the benefit they provide to new mothers.
-It also includes Kiwifruit powder - a superfood that can aid in digestion and support regularity (a common struggle for many expecting moms).
+We’ve put our heads together to create a powerful prenatal probiotic supplement specifically formulated for expectant and nursing mothers.
+It’s called PRO-Moms and it’s made with 8 unique strains hand-picked for the benefits they provide to new mothers.
+It also includes kiwifruit powder—a superfood that can support digestion and regularity (a common struggle for many expecting moms).

 Probiotics are one of the top recommended supplements to take during pregnancy for many reasons, and our PRO-Moms formula is the perfect partner for your prenatal vitamin.